 In the case of AWS Automation this helps empower developers to own and shape their own infrastructure, while keeping the folks in the Finance department happy that the company is developing a cost conscious culture.

 That’s why we felt it essential to give all paying GorillaStack customers access to their environment and configurations through Slack.

 UPDATE!!
 We got so much feedback from our customers about how awesome our Slack integration is, that we decided to build a seperate standalone bot.
 Now you don’t even need a GorillaStack account to monitor all your CloudTrail Events from within Slack!

-We’re just putting the finishing touches to our brand new Slack Chat Bot.
-So, sign up for our AWS Slack Bot now – no need to even be a GorillaStack customer!
+Sign up for our AWS Slack Bot now – no need to even be a GorillaStack customer!

 AWS recently announced that you can now use AWS Lambda to post CloudWatch alarms and other simple notifications to your team’s Slack channel as an incoming webhook to track IT operations.

 The blueprints that AWS have created enable the construction of chat-based tools that participate in conversations within Slack.
 There are a handful of blueprints available at launch, including slack-echo- for writing bots that can respond to commands, cloudwatch-alarm-to-slack- for writing bots that provide status reports and notifications.

 We have witnessed first hand how powerful this can be.
 Using GorillaStack’s Slack integration our users have really enjoyed putting control in the hands of the developers who use the resources day to day, and not just the central DevOps team that traditionally manages the cloud configuration and is responsible for AWS cost savings.

 At GorillaStack our philosophy is it to empower and enable end-user developers to be responsible for their own infrastructure.